varvet/serenade.js/reference/define_property.md

 If this option is not given, the value is taken from `Serenade.async`.

+### timeout: Number

+If `async` is true, this option causes changes to this property to be triggered the given amount of milliseconds after the change occurred.
+If the option is changed again within this space of time, all changes are optimized into a single change event.
+This way you can limit at what rate changes to a property cause changes in views and other properties.

+See also the `buffer` option.

+### buffer: true|false

+If `async` and `timeout` are set, this option causes changes within the timeout to reset the timer.
+This way a change event occurs only if changes have not occured within the timeout.
+This is useful for events which are usually idle, but when triggered occur often in quick succession.

+Think for example of resizing some element via dragging the mouse, such an event might occur very often, but you might not want other things which are dependent on the interaction to only be affected after the dragging stops.

+### animate: true

+When true, this option causes behaviour similar to the `timeout` option, except that it uses `requestAnimationFrame`.

+Note that this option requires the unprefixed versions of `requestAnimationFrame` and `cancelAnimationFrame`.
+These are currently not supported by any browser, so you will need to shim them.

 ### changed: true|false|function(old, new) { return Boolean }

 This property controls when change events are triggered for a given property.